SSWConsulting/SSW.Rules.Content/rules/harnessing-the-power-of-no/rule.md

 ---
-seoDescription: "Harnessing the power of 'no' responses to open up honest and productive dialogues in sales and negotiations."
+seoDescription: Harnessing the power of 'no' responses to open up honest and productive dialogues in sales and negotiations.
 type: rule
 title: Do you strive a 'no' response?
 uri: harnessing-the-power-of-no